youssef595/Flight-passengers-prediction/README.md

 ## Scoring
 The performance of the prediction will be quantified on left-out data, using the RMSE (Root Mean Squared Error).
 The test data is available under the same format as the training data, minus the target column.

+## !
+Please in order to be able to see the plotly plots in the EDA notebook paste the repo link and explore the notebook in this website : https://nbviewer.org/